Neutrino quantum kinetics in two spatial dimensions: Flavor evolution in two dimensions with perturbations

 \section{Flavor evolution in two dimensions with perturbations}

 The neutrino and matter backgrounds are not homogeneous in the core of a compact astrophysical source~\cite{Tamborra:2014aua,Tamborra:2014hga,Walk:2019miz,Shibagaki:2020ksk,Takiwaki:2017tpe,Nagakura:2021lma}.
-In this section, we investigate the impact of such fluctuations on the flavor conversion physics solving the QKEs in the presence of $\Theta$-dependent perturbations in the vacuum term of the Hamiltonian and in the neutrino background.
+In this section, we investigate the impact of such fluctuations on the flavor conversion physics solving the QKEs in the presence of $\Theta$-dependent perturbations in the vacuum term of the Hamiltonian (Case 1HP; see Sec.~\ref{Subsec:HP}) and in the neutrino background (Case 1CP; see Sec.~\ref{Subsec:CP}).
+Table~\ref{Tab:cases} shows an overview of the different configurations explored in this work.